 Notes: Estimates based on local projections of qualitative inflation expectations (balanced statistic) on monetary policy surprises and control variables as in Equation 3.
 Blue areas correspond to 68% and 90% confidence intervals based on Newey-West standard errors.
-Responses are scaled such that a surprise increases the respective reference rate by 25 basis points.
+Responses are scaled in such a way that a surprise increases the respective reference rate by 25 basis points.